mattsrc/opentx-lua-rssi-histogram/README.md

 The telemetry screen is composed of a set of *widgets*.
 Each widget communicates a piece of information.
-For example, there is a widget that tells you the value of a timer, one that displays the RSSI graph, etc.  You can customized which widgets you want and how they are laid out on the screen.
+For example, there is a widget that tells you the value of a timer, one that displays the RSSI graph, etc.  You can customize which widgets you want and how they are laid out on the screen.

 ### Configuration File